BigPolarBear1/factorization/README.md

 To do:

 1. The calculations in sieve() need to be speed up many many times more so that we can us a much bigger quad_size parameter.
-2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the interval with large squares.
+2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the intervals with large squares.